Bulk cabotage cargo of fertiliser, grain and stockfeed

-- vessel name and IMO number
+- vessel name and IMO number,

-- ports of loading and discharge
+- ports of loading and discharge,

-- the holds inspected and the result
+- holds inspected and results,

-- the cargo to be loaded and the tonnage
+- cargo to be loaded and tonnage,

-- date and time of inspection
+- date and time of inspection,

-- name, signature and qualification of the Marine Surveyor.
+- name, signature, and qualification of the Marine Surveyor.

 Cargo loaded on a vessel without level 1 status